jacoby/jacoby.github.io/_posts/2019-08-05-perl-weekly-challenge--week-20.markdown

 > Write a script to accept a string from command line and split it on change of character.
 For example, if the string is **“ABBCDEEF”**, then it should split like **“A”, “BB”, “C”, “D”, “EE”, “F”**.

 A thing I note: _accept a string from the command line_.
-I _could_ enterpret that as saying that all of ARGV is a string, but I'm going to have this work on every entry in ARGV, interpreting this as _one or more strings from the command line_.
+I _could_ interpret that as saying that all of ARGV is a string, but I'm going to have this work on every entry in ARGV, interpreting this as _one or more strings from the command line_.

 For first pass, I used case-folding and made **A** and **a** equivalent (as well as a lot of unicode characters that get hung up on `uc` or `lc`), but I decided that I was reading too far into the question.